smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 The request and receive cycle describes how a smart contract requests data from an oracle and receives the response in a separate transaction.
 If you need a refresher, check out the [Basic Request Model](../architecture-request-model/).

 In the [Random Numbers tutorial](../intermediates-tutorial/), we request randomness from a VRF oracle, then await the response.
-The fulfilment function is already given to us from the `VRFConsumerBase` contract, so oracles already know where to send the response to.
+The fulfillment function is already given to us from the `VRFConsumerBase` contract, so oracles already know where to send the response to.
 However, with API calls, our contract _defines_ which function it wants to receive the response to.

 However, before we go into the implementation, let's first understand how Oracle jobs can get data on-chain.